nextflow-io/training/docs/hello_nextflow/01_hello_world.md

 If you check the contents it should match the output in our work/task directory.
 This is how we move results files outside of the working directories.

-!!! note

 It is also possible to set the `publishDir` directive to make a symbolic link to the file instead of actually copying it.
 This is useful when you're dealing with very large files.
 However, if you delete the work directory as part of a cleanup operation, you will lost access to the file, so always make sure you have actual copies of everything you care about before deleting anything.

+!!! note

+    A newer syntax option had been proposed to make it possible to declare and publish workflow-level outputs, documented [here](https://www.nextflow.io/docs/latest/workflow.html#publishing-outputs).
+    This will eventually make using `publishDir` at the process level redundant for completed pipelines.
+    However, we expect that `publishDir` will still remain very useful during pipeline development.

 ### Takeaway